eleintcroelian/cme211-eleintcroelian/exam2/README.md

     stock.varReturn();
     stock.PrintResults();

+#--writeup_0
+#--Good consideration!
+A general way to require these functions
+#--to be called is to call them in the constructor.
+But since
+#--we outlined the calculations step in the provided main.cpp,
+#--this wasn't necessary.
+#--START
 However, if one these steps are missed, the results would be inaccurate.
 Thus, a check for the any missing step would be critical.
 Also, a check for the memory allocation with -fsanitizer would be helpful.
+#--END

 I have used a makefile which uses these commands:

 g++ -c -o main.o main.cpp  -O3 -std=c++11 -Wall -Wextra -Wconversion
 g++ -c -o Stock.o Stock.cpp  -O3 -std=c++11 -Wall -Wextra -Wconversion
 g++ -o main main.o Stock.o

+#--writeup_0
+#--Readme: 15/15
+#--END